bb-io/AmazonS3/README.md

 - **On object tag added**: This event triggers when a tag is added to a specific object.
 - **On object tag removed**: This event triggers when a tag is removed from a specific object.

-> **Note** An 'object' in S3 can be a file or a folder

 ## Common issues

 - **Access Denied**: This error occurs when the user does not have the necessary permissions to access the specified resource.
 Make sure that the user has the required permissions to perform the action.
-The typical operations that we use in the app are: `Get bucket location`, `List buckets`, `List objects in bucket`, `Get object`, `Upload an object`, `Create a bucket`, `Delete a bucket`, `Delete an object`.
+The typical operations that we use in the app are: `Get bucket location`, `List objects in bucket`, `Get object`, `Upload object`, `Create a bucket`, `Delete a bucket`, `Delete object`.
 It depends on the action that you are trying to perform.

 ## Example